-There is no simple answer to these questions.
-Before we can answer them, we need to know about the beginning water temperature, heater power, heat loss, surface area, heat retention, and final use temperature.
+We need to list some information so we can answer these questions accurately.
+We need to know the beginning water temperature, heater power, heat loss, surface area, heat retention, and final use temperature.
 Cost of operation depends on insulation, surface area, and energy cost.
 As you will see, it’s a little bit complicated.

 Electric heaters come in three sizes: 1.5 kW (120V,15 Amp); 6 kW (240V,30 Amp); and 11.5 kW (240V,60 Amp).
 Each heater has a different rise rate.
 The following table compares rise rates: